 - Chemical passivity - most PEO ceramics are chemically inert

-- Incorporation of elements from the electrolyte into the ceramic to give different properties
+- The impregnation of elements from the electrolyte into the porous outer layer that deliver many different properties

 - Reduced stiffness gives high adhesion under mechanical strain or thermal cycling